 Anything that could be perceived as making an athlete "different" can also make them a target for Harassment.
 Harassment, like bullying, can degrade an individual or can create a hostile environment.
-But Harassment can also include an element of bias or discrimination.
-Sometimes the person harassing others is trying to establish power over them based on their characteristics, like race or gender.
+But harassment can also include an element of bias or discrimination.
+Sometimes the harasser tries to establish power over others based on a person's characteristics, like race or gender.

-Harassment is repeated or severe conduct that is intended or likely to:
+Harassment is repeated or severe conduct that does at least one of the following:

-- > Cause fear, humiliation, or annoyance: such as threatening to harm someone or repeatedly ridiculing them - Offend or degrade: such as repeatedly using slurs or making offensive jokes to or about someone - Create a hostile environment: such as repeated or severe actions that affect someone in a way that limits their ability to participate in programs or activities - Attempt to establish dominance, superiority, or power because of prejudice against a person or group's age, race, ethnicity, culture, religion, national origin, or disability: such as saying someone will fail because of one of these characteristics - Is described as harassment under federal or state law
+- Causes fear, humiliation, or annoyance: such as threatening to harm someone or repeatedly ridiculing them - Offends or degrades: such as repeatedly using slurs or making offensive jokes to or about someone - Creates a hostile environment: such as repeated or severe actions that affect someone in a way that limits their ability to participate in programs or activities - Attempts to establish dominance, superiority, or power because of discriminatory bias against a person or group's age, race, ethnicity, culture, religion, national origin, or disability: such as saying someone will fail because of one of these characteristics - Is described as harassment under federal or state law